ethereum/EIPs/EIPS/eip-draft-transaction-ttls.md

 Nodes should not relay transactions whose `valid_until_block` is in the past, as these transactions are un-mineable.
 Nodes should treat other nodes that relay such transactions to them as broken or malicious.

-Nodes are also encouraged to set a transaction TTL, and refuse to accept or relay transactions where `current_blocknumber + transaction_ttl < valid_until_block`.
+Nodes are also encouraged to set a transaction TTL, and refuse to accept or relay transactions where `valid_until_block > current_blocknumber + transaction_ttl`.
 As an implementation guideline, we suggest a default transaction TTL of 6000 - approximately one day.

 In regards to transaction pool inclusion and relaying, nodes are further encouraged to treat 9-element transactions as having a `valid_until_block` value of `fork_blocknumber + transaction_ttl`.